siberianfox/tinygwiki/TinyG-Updating-Firmware.md

 Find your serial port.
 You will need to enter the USB port you are actually using.
 To find your serial port in Mac/Linux you can run `ls /dev` and look for the tty.usbserial-XXXXXXX port<br>

 ###**Step3**
-Enter the boot loader and flash the chip using Avrdude.  **Use the Avrdude distributed with the Arduino** - it's pretty up to date.
-(Or download and install it.)
-You can enter the bootloader any of the following ways:
+To update your firmware we must enter your TinyG into bootloader mode.
+To enter bootloader mode on the TinyG it is as easy as hitting the `reset` button on the TinyG board.
+(You can locate the reset button on this [diagram](https://github.com/synthetos/TinyG/wiki/TinyG-Start#getting-started-with-tinyg---what-you-need)).
+You can tell that your TinyG is in bootloader mode by the flashing red Spindle CW/CCW light.
+You can also enter bootloader mode by sending `$boot=1` or `{"boot":1}` from the command line interface via console program.
+You can read more about the [command line interface](https://github.com/synthetos/TinyG/wiki/TinyG-Command-Line) if you wish.
+You will have 3 seconds to initiate an firmware update via `avrdude`.
+However, we will describe how to do this next.
+Just remember to recap, this is how you can enter your TinyG into bootloader mode:

 * Hit the reset button on the board
 * Send a `^x` (control X) to the board (software reset)
 * Send the command `$boot=1`
 * Send the JSON command `{"boot":1}`

-Next you need to enter the avrdude command before the LED stops blinking.
-It currently blinks 10 times, or about 3 seconds.
-(The com port can only be open by one program, so you will need to issue the boot command, shut down CoolTerm, and then issue the AVRdude command.)

-Here's an example command line from Windows:<br>
+To transfer the firmware update to your TinyG you need to use a program called avrdude.  avrdude is open-source and runs on all major operating systems.
+The quickest way to get a binary version of avrdude for your system is to download the latest version of the [Arduino IDE](http://arduino.cc/en/Main/Software#toc1).

+Inside of the Arduino IDE directory you will find avrdude.exe (or just avrdude if in mac or linux).
+Below is the command that you need to issue to send and updated firmware to TinyG.
-`avrdude -p x192a3 -c avr109 -b 115200 -P COM19 -U flash:w:tinyg.hex`
+`avrdude -p x192a3 -c avr109 -b 115200 -P COM1 -U flash:w:tinyg.hex`

-Be sure to change COM19 above to match the com port you are using.

-Here's an example command line from Mac:<br>
+**Notes:**
+1. This assumes that the file (tinyg.hex) that you downloaded above, is in the same directory as the avrdude.exe is.
+2. While trying to update your TinyG you can have only 1 connection open to your serial port.
+If you have coolterm, tgFX or any other program that is using your TinyG's serial port connection you will first need to disconnect before attempting to update your TinyG.
-`avrdude -p x192a3 -c avr109 -b 115200 -P /dev/tty.usbserial-AE01DWZS -U flash:w:tinyg.hex`
+3. COM1 was the port that I used on my system.
+This could be different on your system.
+For instance this is an example of an OSX avrdude commandline.  `avrdude -p x192a3 -c avr109 -b 115200 -P /dev/tty.usbserial-AE01DWZS -U flash:w:tinyg.hex`

-You should see the following dialog if the loader works correctly
+If all worked correctly, you should see the following dialog if the loader works correctly
 <pre>
 macintosh-3:default username$ avrdude -p x192a3 -c avr109 -b 115200 -P /dev/tty.usbserial-AE01DWZS -U flash:w:tinyg.hex